maheenpeerzade/ProductDemo/README.md

 1. How to add migration ?
   => Open package manager console
-  => type command : add-migration initialMigration
+  => type command :  add-migration InitialMigration -output ./Infrastructure/Migrations

 2. How to update Database
    => update-database